swaincreates/brandnewwp/README.md

 # WordPress Starter

-A simple but comprehensive wordpress installation setup
+A simple but comprehensive wordpress installation setup that keeps the standard WordPress structure

 * Capistrano for deploying code
 * Theme based off of Automattic's _s theme but with bootstrap and gulp